 Resources to help you find your way

-Finding the right information or advice at the right time can sometimes be profoundly helpful.
-Here are some ideas that have helped many of my clients.
+Finding the right information or advice at the right time can be profoundly empowering.
+Here are some ideas that have supported many of my clients.
 Maybe some of them could help you too.

 Developing a good working relationship matters.
 This Open University video explores why it’s central to achieving positive outcomes from counselling/psychotherapeutic encounters.